RULE CHANGES – MORE HERE

 BVLOS capabilities enable a drone to cover greater distances significantly improving the economics and feasibility of many commercial operations.
 To date, more than twelve hundred BVLOS waiver applications have been submitted to the FAA by commercial drone operators—99% were not approved.

-This course is a discussion, about small Unmanned Aircraft in operations Beyond Visual Line of Sight, and the Automatic Dependent Surveillance – Broadcast system, and other alternative solutions.
+This course is a discussion, about small Unmanned Aircraft in operations Beyond Visual Line of Sight as it relates to Remote Identification, implemented in late 2023.
+Part 108 adds additional conditions and requirements.

 NOTICE: Please review the related changes in the rules in this post.